dstanesc/FluidPatterns/doc/data-services.md

      */
     downloadSummary(handle: ISummaryHandle): Promise<ISummaryTree>;
 }

+/**
+ * A tree entry wraps a path with a type of node
+ */
+export type ITreeEntry = {
+    // Path to the object
+    path: string;
+    // The file mode; one of 100644 for file (blob), 100755 for executable (blob), 040000 for subdirectory (tree),
+    // 160000 for submodule (commit), or 120000 for a blob that specifies the path of a symlink
+    mode: FileMode;
+} & (
+{
+    type: TreeEntry.Blob;
+    value: IBlob;
+} | {
+    type: TreeEntry.Commit;
+    value: string;
+} | {
+    type: TreeEntry.Tree;
+    value: ITree;
+} | {
+    type: TreeEntry.Attachment;
+    value: IAttachment;
+});

+export interface ITree {
+    entries: ITreeEntry[];
+    // Unique ID representing all entries in the tree.
+Can be used to optimize snapshotting in the case
+    // it is known that the ITree has already been created and stored id?: string;
+    // Indicates that this tree is unreferenced.
+If this is not present, the tree is considered referenced. unreferenced?: true;
+}
 ```

+> __Scalability note:__ _The interaction with the Document Storage Service seems to work well but still quite verbose and fragmented.
+In high latency environments (such WAN) this fact alone can substantially hurt I/O. Another important scalability criteria is that the number of requests serving a particular query-case (eg. loading the container) should remain constant and desirably independent from the data and metadata content.
+Partly because of the Git style this seems not to be the case.
+We would need to better understand and evaluate alternatives to the Git file system abstraction as interaction model for data and metadata with the goal of minimizing and maintaining predictable I/O._

+> __Fitness note:__ _Evolving the Git interaction style may be challenging as morphed already in the current interfaces_

 # Summarizing

 A summary represents in Fluid a consolidation of all operations associated with (or a snapshot of) a given distributed data structure (DDS) at a precise sequence number.
 They are captured by the infrastructure, however on the client-side.

+Summarizing is closely related to [initial loading](#initial-loading) as represents the functionality responsible to create and maintain the snapshot which makes possible the initial loading in first place.

+> __Fitness note:__ Should agents follow the integration pattern of regular collaboration clients?
+One important finding of our prior work is that [loading full data snapshots is not appropriate](../apps/assembly-authoring-tracked/) when externalizing data to materialized view agents.
+The integration explicit need is to remain delta centric.
+Is it possible to employ a more specialized delta transport to leverage the enterprise LAN environment benefits in selected cases.
+Polyglot persistence (programming language incl.) and delivery reliability may profit from introducing additional [communication protocols](https://kafka.apache.org/protocol.html#protocol_philosophy) and delta persistence strategies.

 There are two execution flavors of the summarizing functionality: [heuristic-based](https://github.com/microsoft/FluidFramework/blob/89f8a77ca9b6c25c4c1f3067565f72eb616db671/packages/runtime/container-runtime/src/summarizerHeuristics.ts#L52) and [on-demand](https://github.com/microsoft/FluidFramework/blob/89f8a77ca9b6c25c4c1f3067565f72eb616db671/packages/runtime/container-runtime/src/summarizer.ts#L319).

 Similar to [initial loading](#initial-loading), the functionality leverages the [the gitManager](https://github.com/microsoft/FluidFramework/blob/9e31a7895e6a7531da1ecebc13a8216b9ffe74ab/server/routerlicious/packages/services-client/src/gitManager.ts#L14) and [the historian](https://github.com/microsoft/FluidFramework/blob/9e31a7895e6a7531da1ecebc13a8216b9ffe74ab/server/routerlicious/packages/services-client/src/historian.ts#L33) capabilities.